SystemsApproach/private5g/arch.rst

 base stations, using direct station-to-station links.
 Exactly like the station-to-core connectivity shown in the previous figure, these links are used to transfer both control plane (SCTP over IP) and user plane (GTP over UDP/IP) packets.
-The decsion as to when to do a handover is based on the CQI values being reported by the radio on each of the base stations within range of the UE, coupled with each
+The decision as to when to do a handover is based on the CQI values being reported by the radio on each of the base stations within range of the UE, coupled with the QCI value they know the RAN has promised to deliver to the UE.

 .. _fig-handover:
 .. figure:: figures/Slide8.png